On AmaWaterways: Discovering The Art Of Barrel-Making In Burgundy

 More Than A Container: A Vessel Of Time And Terroir

-Daniel ended the demonstration with a reminder that sticks with me: Barrels are more than a vessel to vinify wine.
+I learned that barrels are more than a vessel to vinify wine.
 They hold the age of a forest, the knowledge of a craftsman, the transformation of fire and the patience of wine at rest.
 From the moment the tree is selected to the final bottling, a barrel participates in a story that spans centuries.

-Machines have largely replaced coopers for mass-market barrel production, but traditional coopering is still very much alive in premium winemaking, especially in France.
-While automated systems can produce hundreds of barrels per day, a traditional cooper might finish just one to three barrels depending on the complexity and finish.
+While machines have largely replaced coopers for mass-market barrel production, traditional coopering is still very much alive in premium winemaking, especially in France.
+Automated systems can produce hundreds of barrels per day, but a traditional cooper might finish just one to three barrels depending on the complexity and finish.
+Coopering is truly an art form.

 Thanks to Daniel’s passion and AmaWaterways’ thoughtful inclusion of this wonderful experience, my morning while our ship was docked in Seurre became one of the most unexpectedly enriching parts of my time in Burgundy—just as Simon promised it would be.